ecmwf/anemoi-docs/docs/contributing/guidelines.rst

 #.
 Fill the PR template completely, including:

    -  Clear description of the changes.

    -  Link to related issues using GitHub keywords (e.g., "Fixes #123").

    -  List of notable changes.

    -  Any breaking changes or deprecations.

    -  Testing instructions if applicable.

+   -  For ``refactors``, contributors are encouraged to include proof of regression tests or evidence demonstrating that existing functionality remains unaffected when completing the PR template.

+   -  For ``new features``, such as loss functions or model blocks, contributors should provide benchmarking results that showcase the added performance or benefits in training ML models, building datasets, or other package-specific tasks.

+   -  New features must also include relevant documentation and appropriate test coverage.
+This may range from unit tests to integration tests when new use cases are introduced.
+For detailed testing guidelines, refer to the :ref:`testing` section.

+   -  It is the **reviewer's responsibility** to ensure that these criteria are met and to request additional information or tests if any of the above elements are missing.

 #.
 Ensure the PR title follows the :ref:`pr-title-guidelines`, as this
    will become the squash commit message when merged to ``main``.